 A case study by General Electric revealed that implementing predictive maintenance strategies reduced unplanned downtime by 40%, leading to multi-million dollar cost savings.

-How RTLS Supports Continuous Improvement in Manufacturing
+How Supports Continuous Improvement in Manufacturing

 Real-Time Location Systems (RTLS) play a key role in continuous improvement in manufacturing by providing real-time visibility into assets, workflows, and production performance.

-This visibility enables automation, reduces inefficiencies, and supports data-driven decisions across the shop floor.
+This visibility enables automation, reduces inefficiencies, and supports data-driven decisions across the shop floor

 Key RTLS Applications in Manufacturing Optimization